voxeet/voxeet-sdk-ios/README.md

 ### `connect`
 *This method is optional.*
-Connect a session is like a login, however the SDK needs to be initialized with `connectSession` sets to `false`.
+Connect a session is like a login.
 This method can be useful if CallKit is implemented (VoIP push notifications) because once the session is openned, notifications can be received if there is an invitation.

 #### Parameters
 -   `user` **VTUser?** - A user to be linked to our server.